craigburke/lazybones-angular-grails/README.md

 AuthorResource.delete(1);
 ```
-Each of the above functions can also accept an optional success and error callback function:
+Each of the above functions can also accept an optional success and error callback function as the last two parameters:

 ```javascript
 var successFunction = function(response) {